Pour Over vs French Press

 The Pour over vs French Press, which is better?
 Whether you’re just getting into drinking good coffee, or even if you know your way around, it can be confusing with the variety of coffee styles and brewing techniques out there.
 So, we want to take everything back to the basics to ensure that our customers know everything there is to know about coffee.

 To do this, we need to focus on what these brewing techniques are and how you make the coffee once it arrives to your door.
-Two of the most popular styles are French Press coffee and Pour Over coffee which we will explain in detail down below.
+Two of the most popular styles, the French press and the pour over, are made with premier gadgets like the best French press coffee maker, which we will explain in detail down below.

 Overview of Pour Over Coffee